jbloomlab/SARS-CoV-2-RBD_MAP_Crowe_antibodies/data/dms-view_metadata.md

 We are showing mutations to the SARS-CoV-2 RBD that escape antibody binding as measured using mutational antigenic profiling.
 The drop-down menus can be used to select the escape-mutation maps for each different antibody.

-When you click on sites, they will be highlighted on the protein structure of the ACE2-bound RBD ([PDB 6M0J](https://www.rcsb.org/structure/6M0J), from [Lan et al (2020)](https://www.nature.com/articles/s41586-020-2180-5)).
+When you click on sites, they will be highlighted on the protein structure of the ACE2-bound RBD ([PDB 6M0J](https://www.rcsb.org/structure/6M0J), from [Lan et al. (2020)](https://www.nature.com/articles/s41586-020-2180-5)).

 At the site level you can visualize one of two quantities: